Issaminu/skyline-app/README.md

 well as provide clear and detailed information on how the contributed funds are spent.
 This ensures total transparency of the collection and spending of funds.

-My solution, hosted on the web at www.skyline-app.ga on a Vercel server, allows users to add buildings where they own or rent apartments to the application, invite other co-owners to join the building, give some of them administrator privileges over the building, as well as manage the collection of co-owner funds and
+My solution, hosted on a Vercel server, allows users to add buildings where they own or rent apartments to the application, invite other co-owners to join the building, give some of them administrator privileges over the building, as well as manage the collection of co-owner funds and